smarc-project/sam_common/sam_joystick/README.md

 ## Things missing:
 - Configurable ranges in the node, in case ranges of the joystick itself (like the app allows) can not be configured.
 - Different topics?
+- Build stuff for release (CMakeLists dependencies on sam_msgs and smarc_msgs etc.)